danfuzz/samizdat/doc/library-guide/ModuleSystem.md

 where much of the single-file loading logic resides, since that interacts tightly with module loading.

+Several of the functions in this module take a parameter called `source`.
+A "source" identifies the name of an external module, a relative path to an internal module, or a relative path to a resource.
+Sources must be derived values of type `@external` or `@internal` with a string payload, as described in the "Execution Trees" section of the language guide.

 **Note:** The constant `null` can be treated as a module loader.
 When used as such, it "knows" the modules `core.Code`, `core.Io0`, and `core.Lang0`.
 These are set up as "bootstrap modules," as otherwise they would, in effect,